alphagov/government-service-design-manual/service-manual/technology/government-as-a-platform.md

 ## Working with organisations outside of government

-This move to platforms does not assume that government has to develop everything in-house: many of government’s needs can be met by cost-efficient utility services that already exist.
-Yet government can also help to establish best practice in areas such as personal data privacy, leading by example.
+A move to platforms does not mean that government has to develop everything in-house: many of government’s needs can be met by existing cost-efficient utility services.
+However, government can help to establish best practice in areas such as personal data privacy.

 Wherever appropriate, the government should use existing external platforms, such as payments services (ranging from third party merchant acquirer services to the UK’s national payments infrastructure).
 Deciding to develop platforms in-house will happen only where that is the best way to meet users’ needs in the most flexible and cost-effective way.

 Government will draw upon the experience of other organisations that have already made this journey.
 Many have created platforms that initially sit across the top of existing silos to expedite agile and effective digital service delivery.
-This co-existence enables the benefits of the platform model to be realised quickly, even in a brownfield environment such as government, whilst the silos below the waterline are gradually reduced in importance and eventually obsoleted.
+This co-existence enables the benefits of the platform model to be realised quickly, even in a brownfield environment such as government, whilst the silos below the waterline are gradually reduced in importance and eventually made obsolete.

-This is the approach that government will follow, ensuring that it develops a well-defined schedule for switching off the old, legacy environments as the platform model is progressively implemented.
+This is the approach that government will follow, ensuring that it develops a well-defined schedule for switching off legacy environments as the platform model is progressively implemented.

 Further reading: